 2. Gingerbread Tree Ornaments.
 For years we adorned the tree with simple hard gingerbread men tied with white string.
 (Anotomical correctness at your own discretion).

 3. Monogrammed Towels and Sheets.
-Take inexpensive sets to a stitch-it shop such as Justin Stitches and embellish with the kids’ names, or fun initials.
+Take inexpensive sets to a stitch-it shop and embellish with the kids’ names, or fun initials.

 4. Children’s Cloth napkins.
 Use fabric paint to adorn the corners of white cloth napkins.
 A perfect grandparent treat, and environmental too.